Vietnamese đồng: First dong

+These images are to scale at 2.5 pixels per millimetre.
+For table standards, see the coin specification table.

 Second dong

 Commemorative issues

 Commemorative coins in copper, brass, copper-nickel, silver, and gold have been issued since 1986, but none of these have ever been used in circulation.

 2003 issue

 The State Bank of Vietnam resumed issuing coins on 17 December 2003.
 The new coins, minted by the Mint of Finland, were in denominations of 200, 500, 1,000, 2,000, and 5,000 dong in either nickel-clad steel or brass-clad steel.
 Prior to its reintroduction, Vietnamese consumers had to exchange banknotes for tokens with a clerk before purchasing goods from vending machines.
 This was also to help the state ease the cost of producing large quantities of small denomination banknotes, which tended to wear easily.
 Many residents expressed excitement at seeing coins reappear after many years, as well as concern for the limited usefulness of the 200 dong coins due to ongoing inflationary pressures.

-Since the launch of the 2003 coin series, the State Bank has had some difficulties with making the acceptance of coins universal despite the partial discontinuation of smaller notes, to the point of some banks refusing coin cash deposits or the cashing in of large numbers of coins.
-This has prompted laws requiring private and municipal banks to transact and offer services for coins and the full discontinuation of small denomination and cotton-based notes.
-Also, the coins did not gain popularity from the Vietnamese people.
-Eventually, State Bank of Vietnam withdrew its distribution in April 2011.
+Following the launch of the 2003 coin series, the State Bank had difficulties with making the acceptance of coins universal despite the partial discontinuation of smaller notes, to the point of some banks refusing coin cash deposits or the cashing in of large numbers of coins.
+This prompted laws requiring private and municipal banks to transact and offer services for coins and the full discontinuation of small denomination and cotton-based notes.
+However, coins did not gain acceptance from the Vietnamese people.
+Eventually, the State Bank of Vietnam withdrew coins from distribution in April 2011.